Alumnae/i Feature

 Going to Simmons was an amazing opportunity for my mother.

 For over forty years, Shirley N. Tyler '50 supported her community in Alexandria, Virginia, seeing them through floods, rat infestations, drug trafficking, the effects of redlining, and desegregation of the Alexandria public school system.
 Tyler was an educator, teaching second and third grade at the local elementary school before becoming Headmistress until her retirement in 1989.
 She served on the Alexandria School Board, becoming the Board's first African American female chairperson.
 She was involved in the integration of local high schools into T.C.
-High School, the inspiration for the 2000 film, Remember the Titans.
+Williams High School (now Alexandria City High School), the inspiration for the 2000 film, Remember the Titans.
 In 2014, she was named a Living Legend of Alexandria, and in 2021 the Shirley N. Tyler Unity Park was named in her honor.
 This interview with Tyler's daughter, Kathryn Prigmore, reflects on the legacy of a remarkable Simmons alumna.

 Did your mother ever talk about her studies at Simmons?